hasura/docsql/pql/README.md

 ### System Instructions

-The bot is configured as "DocsBot" with specific behavior patterns:
+The bot is configured as "DocsQL" with specific behavior patterns:

 - Lead with direct answers
 - Minimum viable responses